Writing SQL Queries

 Clickhouse Overview

-To provide the highest possible performance, some features are not present:
+To achieve the highest possible performance, some features are not present:

-• No support for foreign keys, but they are simulated in some of the existing tables (holding pre-computed metrics mostly).
-For example, there is asset_id column in the intraday_metrics table, and asset_metadata table to which the asset_id refers.
+• No support for foreign keys, but they are simulated in some existing tables (holding pre-computed metrics mostly).
+For example, there is an asset_id column in the intraday_metrics table, and an asset_metadata table to which the asset_id refers.
 The lack of foreign key support means that the database cannot guarantee referential integrity, so it is enforced by application-level code.

 • No full-fledged transactions.
 The SQL Editor has read-only access, and Clickhouse is used mainly as append-only storage, so the lack of transactions does not cause any issues for this use case.